Cardiff BSAC is a friendly Welsh Scuba Diving Club for recreational divers living in and around the Cardiff and South Glamorgan areas of South Wales.

 We offer a wide range of scuba diving courses, and organize regular dive trips throughout the year.
 These offer open water diving for trainees, or the more experienced diver.

-If you‘ve not been scuba diving before, why not come along to one of our regular pool training session and ask for a try-dive, and see what you‘ve been missing.
+If you‘ve not been scuba diving before, why not contact us about coming along to one of our regular pool training sessions for a try-dive, and see what you‘ve been missing.

 If on the other hand you‘d like to learn to scuba dive, or start your training for a BSAC Sports Diver qualification, please contact our Club Secretary, or come along to our next Club meeting and ask for a BSAC membership application form.

 The Club meets every Tuesday evening in the Sand Martin pub, next to Cardiff City's new football stadium off Leckwith Road, after weekly pool training at Fitzalan High School (7.30 - 8.30 pm).
 The pool is situated on Lawrenny Avenue.
 Park in the front car park.
 (2nd entrance on the left when you reach the school)

 So, why not come along to the pool or the pub, and find out what scuba diving is all about.